unioslo/pg-iam/docs/3-example.md

 - create capabilities, specify criteria for obtaining them
 - specify the scope of the capabilities
 - data integrity and consistency, immutable columns wherever possible
+- use SQL functions to get authorization related information for application development
 - audit log on all updates
-- use SQL functions to get authorization related information for application development
+- create organisational hierarchies with institutions and projects
+- affiliate groups with organisational units, and with each other

 # Use case 1: user access control